 Frozen Embryo Transfer

-At our Northern California San Francisco Bay Area fertility center, we typically freeze embryos five or six days after an egg retrieval procedure, when they have reached the blastocyst stage.
+At our Northern California San Francisco Bay Area fertility center, we typically freeze embryos five to seven days after an egg retrieval procedure, when they have reached the blastocyst stage.
 We can actually freeze embryos on any day after fertilization has occurred, but we normally wait until preimplantation development is complete so that we know that the embryo has made it through all the preceding stages successfully and is still developing well.
 The day we freeze embryos depends on the individual circumstances of a particular patient, how well embryos are developing in the laboratory, how many embryos we have, and when a patient is having her embryo transfer.
 About 60% of patients have a transfer on the fifth day after retrieval and we freeze surplus healthy embryos the same day, and some embryos the next day (day 6) if more have reached the blastocyst stage.
 At this time, we can see how well the embryos are developing and choose the best embryos for transfer and freezing.
 Embryos tolerate freezing relatively well on day 5 or 6 and about 50% of patients become pregnant after a transfer using thawed embryos (see table below showing % clinical pregnancies per FET for 2010 and 2011).

 |2010 (%) n=311||48||48||41||2/12||36|